lacework/terraform-aws-ecr/.github/pull-request-template.md

 Provide a detailed description of the changes made by this pull request.

 ***Additional Info:***
-Include any other relevant information such as how to use the new fuctionality, screenshots, etc.
+Include any other relevant information such as how to use the new functionality, screenshots, etc.